peterihimire/niyo-tms-app/README.md

 ### Websocket(Socket.IO) Examples

 - **Connect to the Websocker Server:** In Postman, create a new request and select the Socket.IO protocol.
 Enter the base URL: `http://127.0.0.1:8090/api/taskmgt/v1`.

+  **Note:**  Always make sure, that the `Http server protol for the Nest application is up and running before connecting to the websocket server`.

   ![WebSocket Connection](https://res.cloudinary.com/dymhdpka1/image/upload/v1716118073/Screenshot_2024-05-19_at_12.24.13_PM_as0msi.png)

 - **Listen to Events:** Add events for `taskCreated`,`taskUpdated` , and `taskDeleted`.
 Turn on the listening for these events and connect to the server.
 You should see a connection confirmation message.